How much protein do I need per day in my diet?

 A 150 lb (68 kg) person would need approximately 54 grams of protein per day. |

-A 200 lb.
-(91 kg) person would need about 73 grams of protein per day. |
+A 200 lb (91 kg) person would need about 73 grams of protein per day. |

 These are the recommended daily amounts of protein:

-The recommended daily protein is 0.8 g/kg (0.36 g/lb); the more you weigh, the more protein you need.
+The daily recommended protein is 0.8 g/kg (0.36 g/lb); The more you weigh, the more protein you need.

 - Carbohydrate intake.